shivani030/shivani030.github.io/research.md

 permalink: /research/
 ---

 I am primarily interested in Systems Security and how it influences other fields.
-I am currently exploring the domain of Internet of Things (IoT) security and helping develop a framework to detect vulnerabilities in generic IoT devices.
+I'm currently exploring security in cellular networks and its various applications.

 ## Publications